Naming ceremonies are a hugely popular and personalised alternative to Christenings and other religious ceremonies of welcome.

 They are less likely to be asleep during (of course if they are that’s fine too!) and you can engage them in simple activities, allowing them to take a direct part in the ceremony should you wish.
 They are also beginning to engage with other people in a more comprehensive fashion and this can lead to some truly eye-wetting, heart-string-tugging moments… and some hilarious ones too!
 This stands true for Naming ceremonies for older children too.
 The older a child becomes the more they can take part should they wish.
 This increased level of engagement is a real gift and will be the subject of its own blog very soon.

 Whatever your child’s capacities at this age (or older), if you wait at least a year you are likely to have more energy and resources available to you as a parent and a human, to thoroughly engage with and enjoy the experience.

 You will also have had a whole year to get to know this new little person, to explore their likes and dislikes, the quirks and qualities that make then unique humans.
 There will be so much more juicy stuff to work with in creating a meaningful ceremony that resonates with who they are (and who they will be) if they’ve had time to grow and you’ve had time to grow with them.

 So much is expected of new parents and parents of newborns during the early days and months; it can seem almost harmful to add on another expectation just to meet old-fashioned societal norms.

-Choosing to have your child’s Naming Day at their First Birthday Party (or beyond) is more than just a choice to prioritise your family and your beliefs; it is an act of self-care and compassion for yourself and your little one.
+Choosing to have your child’s Naming ceremony at their First Birthday Party (or beyond) is more just an alternative to stuffy traditions; it is an act of self-care and compassion for yourself and your little one.